Audio Mixing Basics

-If you’re using reverb as an effect in the audio mixing process, then you can do what you want – even when you mix music online.
+If you’re using reverb as an effect in the audio mixing process, then you can do what you want.
 As long as you get what you like, then you’re fine.

 You can also add a bit of a mix with your steps concerning how to mix a song and put the EQ before the reverb.
 You will EQ what goes into the reverb.